patik/within-viewport/README.md

 ***Determine whether elements are within the viewport***

 Includes:

 - A standalone, plain JavaScript function, `withinviewport()`
 - AMD and Node/CommonJS support
 - Optional jQuery plugin with handy selectors and shorthand methods

-All versions are equally functional.
+All of the above are equally functional.

 ## Installation